dasun27/DSC/_posts/2020-01-08-Telco_Customer_Churning.md

 header:
   image: "/images/parker.jpg"
 classes: wide
-excerpt: "This project analyzes a dataset from Dear Mona, Which State Has The Worst Drivers?
-Article"
+excerpt: "This paper is about analyzing a dataset of customer churning in the Telecom industry"
 ---

 You can find the full report here [Telco Customer Churning](https://github.com/dasun27/DSC/blob/master/files/Project_1_Report_Dasun_Wellawalage.pdf)